PEXANE2/azure-docs.tr-tr/articles/azure-maps/map-add-image-layer.md

 ---
-title: Azure haritalar 'a bir görüntü katmanı ekleme | Microsoft Docs
+title: Add an Image layer to Azure Maps | Microsoft Docs
-description: Azure Maps web SDK 'sına bir görüntü katmanı ekleme.
+description: How to add an Image Layer to the Azure Maps Web SDK.
 author: rbrundritt
 ms.author: richbrun
 ms.date: 07/29/2019